 The Intersegmental Committee of the Academic Senates (ICAS) was established by faculty in 1980 as a voluntary organization consisting of representatives of the Academic Senates of the three segments of public higher education in California.
 Each of the senates appoints five or six senate leaders as representatives to ICAS.
-The meetings of ICAS are financed by the segments and deal with a variety of issues of mutual concern such as student preparation for postsecondary education, the California Master Plan for Higher Education, access, transfer, articulation, general education, and educational quality and standards.
+ICAS deals with a variety of issues of mutual concern such as student preparation for postsecondary education, the California Master Plan for Higher Education, access, transfer, articulation, general education, and educational quality and standards.
 The recommendations of ICAS are made to the Academic Senates of each of the three segments.
-ICAS advises not only the senates of public higher education but also education officials and policy makers in California.
+ICAS advises not only the senates of public higher education but also education officials and policymakers in California.
 It does not directly implement higher education policy.

 Over the past four decades, ICAS has collaborated on various projects supporting students’ success and transfer, such as the development and implementation of the following projects: